Ocean Beach, San Francisco: Railroads

+The Park and Ocean Railroad ran along Lincoln Way on the south edge of Golden Gate Park and then turned north into the western end of the Park along La Playa Street.
+This standard-gauge railway began service on December 1, 1883.
+It became part of the Haight streetcar line.
+The Ferries & Cliff House Railway ran west along California Street and then along the coast to turn south on 48th Avenue.

 Resort era

 Following a brief stint as a refugee camp after the 1906 earthquake, the area was touted as a resort.
 A small amusement park, Playland at the Beach, was built where Cabrillo and Balboa streets now end.
 Major development occurred in the 1920s and 1930s with construction of the Great Highway and housing in the adjacent Sunset and Richmond Districts.
 After the destruction of the Sutro Baths in 1966, the neighborhood lost its resort appeal; the amusement park was also torn down in 1972, to be replaced by apartment blocks and a supermarket in the 1990s.

 On January 25, 1878, the King Philip, a three-masted clipper ship, drifted onto Ocean Beach and foundered.
 From time to time, the wreckage of the ship still emerges from the sands just offshore, most recently reappearing in November 2010.

+Climate change adaptation project

+Ocean Beach has experienced erosion hot spots for decades.
+During the winter of 2009-10, storms led to $5 million for emergency remediation due to erosion.
+The United States Geological Survey predicts that 25% to 70% of the California coastline will disappear by 2100, if no changes to greenhouse gas emissions are made.
+The Ocean Beach Climate Change Adaptation Project is the "...the first major climate change adaptation project in San Francisco," according to San Francisco Water Power Sewer.
+It plans to create a buried seawall to protect infrastructure, such as a wastewater treatment plant, pump station, and recycled water facility.
+The project plans to build a seaside trail and aims to protect the coastal area.
+The first improvements were made in 2015.